Business Setup in Dubai | Company Formation UAE & KSA | Noble Core Ventures

 No. Work authorization is tied to the correct sponsor relationship and the right permits.

-“Investor visa means I can work freely.”
+“Investor visa UAE means I can work freely.”

 Not automatically.
 If your investor visa is tied to your own company, you can usually operate within that business context.
 Working as an employee for another company is a different compliance story.